 The Family camp is available to all children across Victoria with a diagnosis of autism, up to the age of 18 years.
 Family Camps have a limited capacity.
 For those we are unable to accommodate during the current NDIS plan period, we will confirm in writing when the next family camp dates are available.

 “I was a little apprehensive about coming but the MASS staff made me feel at ease and are so professional.
 Big tick to our support worker who has been so patient with our child.
 You have an amazing organisation and should feel very proud”.

 How do families access our Family Camp Program?

-Families require funding under the NDIS Short Term Accomodation category and Improved Daily Living Skills, as per fee schedule below.
+Families require funding under the NDIS Short Term Accommodation category and Improved Daily Living Skills, as per fee schedule below.
 All families will need to contact MASS and provide a copy of their child’s autism diagnosis.
 We will then arrange a time to meet with the family to conduct an Initial Access Interview.
-All families will be given a schedule of support and service agreement outlining cost and dates of service.
+All families will be given a schedule of support and service agreement outlining cost and dates of service

 2020: January 19 to 24 – Harrietville